 - Swelling and redness soon after the injury

-- Inability to completely extend the finger but can move it with help
+- Inability to completely extend the finger while still being able to move it with help

 When to Seek Medical Care

-Call a doctor immediately to evaluate the injury to determine the need for x-ray films, and to repair any deep cuts.
-The doctor may recommend an appointment with a hand surgeon for further evaluation or surgery.
+Call a doctor immediately to evaluate the injury to determine the need for X-rays and to repair any deep cuts.
+The doctor may recommend an appointment with a hand surgeon for further evaluation.

-A doctor may instruct a person with mallet finger to go to a hospital's emergency department for further evaluation.
+Your doctor may also tell you to go to a hospital's emergency department for evaluation.

 Exams and Tests

-X-ray films help the doctor to determine if the bone has suffered a crack or break.
-Imaging studies may also help the doctor to see any foreign debris in the cut (laceration).
+X-rays help the doctor know if the bone has a crack or break.
+Imaging studies may also help the doctor see any foreign debris in the cut.

 - Apply ice to the injured finger joint to reduce swelling and tenderness.
-Wrap ice in a towel; do not apply ice directly to skin.
+Wrap ice in a towel.
+Do not apply ice directly to your skin.
 A bag of frozen vegetables wrapped in a towel conforms nicely to the hand.

 - Take care not to injure the finger even more.

-- If the finger is not broken or cut, or if only a small fracture is present, the doctor applies a splint to the end of the finger so it remains extended.
-With a splint, the outermost joint on the injured finger is not bendable, but the rest of your finger is bendable.
+If your finger is not broken or cut, or if only a small fracture is present, the doctor will apply a splint to the end of the finger so it remains extended.
+With a splint, the outermost joint on the injured finger is not bendable, but the rest of your finger is.
 This splint needs to be worn for at least 6 weeks, perhaps longer, to ensure that the tendon is given the best chance of healing.

-- The doctor also repairs any cuts or damage to the skin.
-And, if necessary, the tendon may be stitched (sutured) to repair it.
+The doctor will also repair any cuts or damage to the skin.
+And, if necessary, the tendon may be stitched to repair it.